 Investing across asset classes can also help with another thing trustees must consider – namely liquidity, or how easily the fund’s assets can be converted into cash.

-The Australian Taxation Office (ATO) explains this by saying an SMSF “needs ready access to cash so it can pay administrative expenses, income tax and minimum income stream payments when they are due.
-So, it’s probably best not to have all your fund investments in fixed assets, such as property”.
+SMSFs need ready access to cash so they can pay administrative expenses, income tax and minimum pensions when they are due.
+So, it’s probably best not to have all your fund investments in fixed assets, such as property.

 What does a diversified SMSF portfolio look like?